eclipse-sumo/sumo/docs/web/docs/Tutorials/ScenarioGuide.md

     [Networks/Building_Networks_from_own_XML-descriptions](../Networks/PlainXML.md).
     Most XML-attributes are optional so you only need to set the values you would like to change.
-2.  patch your network using [NETCONVERT](../NETCONVERT.md) by loading the net.xml along with the plain-xml files.
+2.  patch your network using [netconvert](../netconvert.md) by loading the net.xml along with the plain-xml files.
 You can even use this during the initial import (i.e. load an OSM-file along with your plain-xml files)
-3.  directly adjust your network with GUI: after opening the program [NETEDIT](../NETEDIT.md) you load the network file (\*.net.xml)that needs to be modified.
-Then you choose the respective funtions in NETEDIT to modify e.g. the number of lanes, road shapes, traffic signal plans, intersection geometries, and to combine intersections or edges.
+3.  directly adjust your network with GUI: after opening the program [netedit](../netedit.md) you load the network file (\*.net.xml)that needs to be modified.
+Then you choose the respective funtions in netedit to modify e.g. the number of lanes, road shapes, traffic signal plans, intersection geometries, and to combine intersections or edges.